chandtarun10/chandtarun10/README.md

 ### 🧪 Online Examination System

-Full-stack platform for managing online exams
+A responsive web application designed for smooth and intuitive exam experiences

+* Clean and user-friendly interface
-* Role-based dashboards
+* Role-based dashboards (Student / Teacher / Admin)
-* Authentication & REST APIs
-* Result & evaluation system
+* Integrated APIs for authentication & data handling
-* Clean, responsive UI
+* Focused on usability and structured UI

 ---

 ### 📧 Email Spam & Phishing Detection

-System to identify malicious emails
+A frontend-driven system with real-time feedback and clear visualization

+* Interactive UI for scanning and displaying results
-* URL + keyword-based detection
+* URL and keyword-based detection logic
 * Dashboard for flagged emails
-* SQLite-based logging
+* Designed for clarity and ease of use

 ---

 ### ⚙️ Custom Language Compiler

+A project that reflects my interest in understanding systems beyond UI

-Web-based compiler for a custom language
+* Built a web interface for custom language execution

-* Designed syntax & grammar
 * Implemented lexical & syntax analysis
-* Built parsing logic
+* Designed structured parsing logic
-* Converts code into structured output
+* Explored how programming languages actually work

 ---

 ## 🏆 Achievements

-🥇 TCS CodeVita Rank **1071**
+* 🥇 TCS CodeVita Global Rank **1071**
-💡 Solved **450+ LeetCode** & **300+ GFG** problems
+* 💡 Solved **450+ LeetCode** & **300+ GFG** problems
-🚀 Smart India Hackathon Participant
+* 🚀 Smart India Hackathon Participant

 ---